Title: Do you see what I see? LYRICS+

 18A.
 Catskills restaurant job for young Jerry Lewis: B U S BOY.

 19A.
-Acted with total independence: ANSWERED TO NONE.
+Acted with total independence: ANSWERED TO NO ONE.

 This is a challenging 15 letter fill, but crucial to the plan.
 Lewis was a soda jerk but never a bus boy.